fnnzzz/fnnzzz-gulp-config/README.md

 * Bower
 * Compress images (gif, png, jpg, svg)

-*- all source files, with which you'll be working in a folder 'assets/src'
+- all source files, with which you'll be working in a folder 'assets/src'
-- all outputed files will be stored in 'dist' folder*
+- all outputed files will be stored in 'dist' folder

 ### Project structure ###